 Now paruresis needn’t be a way of life – it doesn’t have to be something that so many people must live with and deal with.
 How … through what we call shy bladder and social action … read on and I’ll explain!

 Shy bladder syndrome, paruresis or pee phobia is an acquired disorder born out of experience.
 But managing to spread the right message in society can actually help people to overcome the condition better.
 It may even help to prevent more people from falling prey to the condition.

 The condition itself is actually incredibly common.
 It’s been studied, given an official name and been classified as a form of social anxiety.
 Whilst research may not be as thorough and up to date as it is in other anxiety based conditions it’s estimated that around 7% suffer from this condition to varying degrees.
 So, if it’s a real condition and it’s that common why do we never hear of it?

 The answer is simple … stigma!
 It’s one of those problems which no one like to discuss for fear of embarrassment and ridicule.
 It’s estimated that over 25% of paruretics hide their condition from partners, nearly 60% don’t tell their friends and nearly 45% don’t tell their family.
 Yet it’s a real fear that can develop into a condition that can have a serious negative impact on lives.
 It needs to be brought into the open and accepted.
 That way more people will have the confidence to talk about it with friends and family and to seek help to resolve the issue.

-So, when we talk about social action, exactly what could we be talking about?
+So, when I talk about social action, exactly what could I be talking about?
 Let’s see…

 Shy Bladder – The Message To Spread